Troubleshooting Shaper Issues¶

 ACK queue bandwidth calculations¶

 This is a complex topic and most users gloss over it and guess a sufficiently high value.
-For more detailed explanations with mathematical formulas, check the Traffic Shaping section of the pfSense forums.
+For more detailed explanations with mathematical formulas, check the Traffic Shaping section of the Netgate forum.
 There is a sticky post in that board which describes the process in great detail, and there is also a downloadable spreadsheet which can be used to help ease the process.

 Why is <x> not properly shaped?¶

 The reason is nearly always one of these choices:

 The traffic matched a different rule than expected

 As with other questions in this section, this tends to happen because of rules entered either internally or by other packages that do not have knowledge of queues.
 Since no queue is specified for a rule, it ends up in the default or root queue, and not shaped.

 Working around the limitation may require altering the rules to better match the traffic, or disabling internal rules that are matching the traffic in unexpected ways.
 Another tactic is to identify all other traffic and then use different shaping options on the default queue.